simpleanalytics/docs/_docs/31_integrations/00_nuxt.md

 last_modified_at: 2025-10-24
 ---

-This Nuxt module provides a simple way to add privacy-friendly pageview and event tracking using Simple Analytics to your Nuxt 3 or 4 application.
+Easily add privacy-friendly pageview and event tracking to your Nuxt 3 or 4 app with the Simple Analytics Nuxt module.

 ## Installation